-I. Introduction
+Introduction

 The service sector represents the largest and the fastest growing segment of the economies of the U.S. and other developed countries.
-This growth of services in the overall economy is also mirrored by the growth of services acquisition in the Department of Defense (DoD).
-For example, the DoD obligations on contracts have more than doubled between fiscal years 2001 and 2008 to over \$387 billion, with over \$200 billion spent just for services in 2008 (Government Accountability Office [GAO], 2009).
+This growth of services in the overall economy is also mirrored by the growth of services acquisition in the DoD.
+For example, the DoD obligations on contracts have more than doubled between fiscal years 2001 and 2008 to over \$387 billion, with over \$200 billion spent just for services in 2008 (GAO, 2009).
 In conjunction with this increase in defense procurement is the reduction of the defense acquisition workforce.
 The size of the federal workforce decreased from 2.25 million in 1990 to 1.78 million in 2000 (GAO, 2002).
 The combination of the increasing defense procurement workload and the decreasing size of the government workforce, along with the complexities of an arcane and convoluted government contracting process, have created the perfect storm-an environment in which complying with government contracting policies and adopting contract management best practices has not always been feasible (Rendon, 2010).
-Between 2001 and 2009, the Government Accountability Office (GAO) issued 16 reports related to trends, challenges, and deficiencies in defense contracting.
-During this same time frame, the DoD Inspector General (DoDIG) issued 142 reports on deficiencies in the DoD acquisition and contract administration processes.
+Between 2001 and 2009, the GAO issued 16 reports related to trends, challenges, and deficiencies in defense contracting.
+During this same time frame, the DoD Inspector

+General (DoDIG) issued 142 reports on deficiencies in the DoD acquisition and contract administration processes.
 These reports have identified poor contract planning, contract administration, and contractor oversight as just some of the critically deficient areas in DoD contract management.
 Because of these deficiencies, the GAO has identified contract management as a "high risk" area for the federal government since 1990 and continues to identify it as high risk (GAO, 2013).

 As the DoD's services acquisition continues to increase in scope and dollars, the agency must give greater attention to proper acquisition planning, adequate requirements definition, sufficient price evaluation, and proper contractor oversight (GAO, 2002).
 In fact, as stressed in a recent memorandum for acquisition professionals by the Under Secretary of Defense for Acquisition, Technology, and Logistics (USD[AT&L], 2010), improving the efficiency of the acquisition of products and services is of utmost importance to the DoD.
 In some ways, the issues affecting services acquisition are similar to those affecting the acquisition of physical supplies and weapon systems.
-However, the unique characteristics of services and the increasing importance of services acquisition offer a significant opportunity for conducting research in the management of services acquisition in the Department of Defense.
+However, the unique characteristics of services and the increasing importance of services acquisition offer a significant opportunity for conducting research in the management of services acquisition in the DoD.

-A. Research Questions
+Research Questions

 This research project undertakes a focused, in-depth study of the services acquisition so as to understand how success of service acquisition contracts is being defined and measured in the Navy.
-The contract management process is performed with inputs from the different functional areas, using a cross-functional team or integrated project team (IPT) structure.
-The team members represent their functional areas such as program management, contracting, financial, logistics, and quality assurance.
-Each of these project team members represents the stakeholders, and their different goals and objectives, as discussed in the previous section.
-For example, project managers are generally focused on meeting the cost, schedule, and performance objectives of the contract.
-Yet these objectives could possibly be in conflict with the contracting officer's objectives of protecting the government's interest and ensuring that the contract is in compliance with statutory requirements (for example, providing for full and open competition) and public policy objectives (for example, supporting small and minority-owned businesses).
-In addition, the contract's end user may have contract objectives that are different from those of the project manager and contracting officer.
-Based on these potentially incongruent objectives, each functional area may consider a contract's success differently than the other functional areas.
+The contract management process is performed with inputs from the different functional areas, such as program management, contracting, financial, logistics, and quality assurance.
+Each of these project team members represents different stakeholders and are therefore likely to have different goals and objectives.
 Hence, the first research question we investigated was as follows: How do different stakeholders define successful services contracts within the Navy?
 To develop a clear understanding of current services acquisition practices, we also investigated the second research question: How do different stakeholders measure services contracts within the Navy?
 Investigating the previous two questions helped us develop recommendations regarding the third and final research question: How should the service contract's success be measured?
 The next section provides a literature review of some of the management theories informing service supply chain management, as well as some of our previous research on DoD services acquisition.